 Here are a few ways you can check to see if your strings are swinging properly.

 The first point you should check for is the brightness of the strings.
 Also, if your strings can’t stay in tune, this is a symptom of redundant string swing.

-If there is any twist along the wire, especially above the frets, it can cause your string swing to sound odd.
-Sweat, grease, and can cause your strings to rust and discolor.
+If there’s any twist along the wire, especially above the frets, it can cause your string swing to sound odd.
+String far away from fretboard edge can also be a problem here.
+Along with that- sweat, grease, and can cause your strings to rust and discolor.